-ON THIS PAGE: You will find information about how many people are diagnosed with this type of cancer each year.
-You will also learn some general information on surviving the disease.
+ON THIS PAGE: You will find information about the number of people who are diagnosed with multiple myeloma each year.
+You will read general information on surviving the disease.
 Remember, survival rates depend on several factors.
-To see other pages, use the menu.
+Use the menu to see other pages.

-It is estimated that 12,650 deaths (6,430 men and 6,220 women) from this disease will occur this year.
+It is estimated that 12,590 deaths (6,660 men and 5,930 women) from this disease will occur this year.

 The 5-year survival rate tells you what percent of people live at least 5 years after the cancer is found.
 Percent means how many out of 100.
-The 5-year survival rate for people with multiple myeloma is about 47%.
+The 5-year survival rate for people with multiple myeloma is about 49%.
 Survival has steadily increased over the last decade, so the 5-year survival rate may underestimate the impact of recent progress made in the treatment of this disease.
 Moreover, several factors affect an individual’s survival, such as the person’s age and overall health.
 For instance, it is known that survival rates are higher in younger people than in older people.

-Statistics adapted from the American Cancer Society's publication, Cancer Facts and Figures 2016, and the National Cancer Institute Surveillance Epidemiology and End Results (SEER) database.
+Statistics adapted from the American Cancer Society's publication, Cancer Facts and Figures 2017, and the National Cancer Institute Surveillance Epidemiology and End Results (SEER) database.

 The next section in this guide is Medical Illustrations.
 It offers drawings of body parts often affected by this disease.
 Or, use the menu to choose another section to continue reading this guide.